 Meetings, meetings, meetings.
 They are unavoidable parts of the day for employees all over the world.
-While just the idea of adding one more meeting to your already hectic week might make you twitch, you’re definitely not alone.
+And if the idea of adding one more meeting to your already hectic work week makes you twitch, you’re definitely not alone.

 The Harvard Business Review recently surveyed 182 senior managers across a variety of industries and found that:

 - 71% said meetings are unproductive and inefficient.